How to Start an LLC in Pennsylvania

 Applications for an EIN that are filed online are processed immediately.
 Applications with a fax number usually receive a response in about four business days.
 The processing time for mail applications is about four weeks.

-Step 6: Draft an LLC operating agreement
+Step 6: Draft an LLC Operating Agreement

 Pennsylvania law doesn’t require that a Pennsylvania LLC have an operating agreement.
 However, it’s advised to have one.
 The operating agreement provides liability protection for the LLC and its members.
 It also defines the roles and obligations of the limited liability company's owners.
 It’s crucial when personal assets are invested in the business entity.